okeuday/pest/README.markdown

       -h              List available command line flags
-      -i              Display checks information after expanding dependencies -m APPLICATION  Display a list of modules in an Erlang/OTP application -r              Recursively search directories
+      -i              Display checks information after expanding dependencies -m APPLICATION  Display a list of modules in an Erlang/OTP application -p DIRECTORY    Append a directory on the code server's search path list -r              Recursively search directories
       -s SEVERITY     Set the minimum severity to use when reporting problems (default is 50)